oliverbenee/hotciv/backlog.md

 ### Unit actions.
 (1)
 * [OK] No associated actions are supported by any unit.
 Specifically, the settler’s action does nothing.
 ### Cities.
 (5)
-* [] The player may select to produce either archers, legions, or settlers.
+* [OK] The player may select to produce either archers, legions, or settlers.
 * [OK] Cities do not grow but stay at population size 1.
 * [OK] Cities produce 6 production per round which is a fixed setup.
 * [OK] Red has a city at position (1,1)